tock/tock/doc/reference/trd1-trds.md

 body.
 The header states document metadata, for management and status.
 The body contains the content of the proposal.

-All TRDs MUST conform to Markdown syntax
-<a href="#markdown">[markdown]</a> to enable translation to HTML and
-LaTeX, and for useful display in web tools.
+All TRDs MUST conform to [Markdown syntax][markdown] to enable translation to HTML and LaTeX, and for useful display in web tools.

 3.1 TRD Header
 --------------------------------------------------------------------